-The Chairman and Vice Chairman of the National Association are elected by the 21 Area Chairmen as are the 5 Trustees of the Charity.
+The Trustees of the Charity are also Directors of the Company and are elected by the 21 Area Chairmen.
 The Trustees are responsible for policy and the financial management of NAFAS.

-NAFAS Headquarters is at Osborne House, Devonshire Square in the City of London where there is a small staff responsible for the day to day running of the Association.
+NAFAS Headquarters is at 1st Floor, 42-44 Bishopsgate, London EC2N 4AH where there is a small staff responsible for the day to day running of the Association.

 Within NAFAS there are demonstrators, judges, speakers and teachers of flower arranging and each has its own Standing Committee.

-There are also Standing Committees to oversee other work of the Association and these Committees meet regularly at Osborne House.
+There are also Standing Committees to oversee other work of the Association and these Committees meet regularly.

 AREAS AND CLUBS